US Supreme Court upholds federal law that bans TikTok – DW – 01/17/2025

 The US Supreme Court ruled against TikTok in its challenge to a federal law that requires the popular video app to be sold by the Chinese company that owns the platform used by 170 million people in the US.

-The ruling means that TikTok could be shut down under federal law as soon as Sunday.
+The ruling means that TikTok could be shut down under federal law, formally called formally called the "Protecting Americans from Foreign Adversary Controlled Applications Act," as soon as Sunday.

 What happens next?